 American Standard toilets have some of the biggest flush valve diameter in the market.
 For example, the Champion 4 toilet has a flush valve diameter of 4 inches.
 That’s twice the size of the industry norm.

-Others range from a little over 2 inch to 3 inches.
-In fact most of the popular brand toilets are having 3 inch flush valve as standard.
+Others range from a little over 2 inches up to 3 inches.
+In fact, most of the popular brand toilets are having a 3-inch flush valve as standard.
 So that makes it a little difficult to differentiate the best toilets from the average ones.
 Which is why you need to look beyond just the flush valve size.

 Flapper Or Flapperless Flush Valve Design